stevearc/python-pike/doc/topics/graph.rst

 .. image:: macro.png

-You can put any number of :class:`~pike.nodes.base.PlaceholderNode`s inside of a graph.
-Then you can create a macro by calling :class:`~pike.graph.Graph.macro` with the positional and keyword arguments that will become the function signature of the macro.
+You can put any number of :class:`~pike.nodes.base.PlaceholderNode`'s inside of a graph.
+Then you can create a macro by calling :meth:`~pike.graph.Graph.macro` with the positional and keyword arguments that will become the function signature of the macro.

 Visualization